HannesOberreiter/bScale/README.md

-# bScale
+# bScale for app.btree.at

 Small Arduino Project for a DIY beehive scale, with SIM900 commands to send to webservice.
+This project is made to work with the webapp **app.btree.at**, a online database for beekeeper but you can use the webservice you want.

 # Hardware